michaelpumo/screen/README.md

 | max-depth | number | Infinity | The maximum depth of objects to display. |

 #### Motivation
-I simply wanted something that functioned better than a basic `<pre>` tag for logging to the screen. 🤷🏻‍♂️ Feel free to share your ideas on how this idea can be improved.
+I simply wanted something that functioned better than a basic `<pre>` tag for logging to the screen. 🤷🏻‍♂️ Feel free to share your thoughts on how this concept can be improved.

 #### Requirements
 - Vue 3+